top of page

 The time is now

 Talent retention is at a crisis point.
-You're now as likely to leave a job in 18 months as you are to stay, and 70% of the millennial and Gen Z workforce are planning to leave their jobs this year.
+87% of companies are struggling to retain talent (Wiley Edge, 2023) and 70% of the millennial and Gen Z workforce are planning to leave their jobs this year.
 (Linkedin, 2023).

-Twenty years ago, being employed was enough for most people - but times have changed, and younger generations are demanding more from a significantly broader world of work.
-By getting skills alignment right, you don't only shift effectiveness in developing, engaging and nurturing talent.
-You also create psychologically safe and empowering processes consistently proven to engage better and reduce churn of the younger generations of the workforce.
+Twenty years ago, being employed was enough, but times have changed, and younger generations are demanding more from a significantly broader world of work.

 Making the working world work for everyone